-The application deadline is July 1 for class beginning the next year.
-Early completion of applications is strongly encouraged.
-Interview dates for 2019 are August 27, 29 and September 3, 5.
-Candidates will be notified of admission status by October 15.Apply Now
+The application deadline is May 15 for class beginning in January of the following year.
+Early submission and completion of application is strongly encouraged.
+Interviews will be conducted late July and/or early August.
+Candidates will be notified of admission status by August 31.Apply Now

 Ph.D. in Health Sciences